A Collaborative Focus on Youth Anxiety

 Managing Anxiety on the Road to Independence

-Anne Marie Albano, PhD, ABPP, Clinical Director of the Youth Anxiety Center and Director of the Clinic for Anxiety and Related Disorders at NewYork-Presbyterian/Columbia University Medical Center, has devoted her career to the study of anxiety and mood disorders in children, adolescents, and young adults.
+Anne Marie Albano, PhD, ABPP, Clinical Director of the Center for Youth Mental Health and Director of the Clinic for Anxiety and Related Disorders at NewYork-Presbyterian/Columbia University Medical Center, has devoted her career to the study of anxiety and mood disorders in children, adolescents, and young adults.
 “Over the many years I have treated children with anxiety it has become apparent that traditional models of parents dropping a child off for therapy and picking them up at the end of the session do not work well,” says Dr. Albano.
 “While the children may improve in the short-term, we have found over the long-term that 50 percent relapse.
 Two critical pieces were missing from our treatments.
 The first was attention to tasks and changes that have to happen developmentally.
 The second is that you have to treat children with their parents present because they control the context within which kids live.”

-“When early anxiety and avoidance behaviors are substantial and unaddressed, children and adolescents do not develop the coping and adaptation skills necessary for young adult functioning,” says John T. Walkup, MD, Director of Child and Adolescent Psychiatry at NewYork-Presbyterian/Weill Cornell Medical Center and Program Co-Director of the Youth Anxiety Center.
+“When early anxiety and avoidance behaviors are substantial and unaddressed, children and adolescents do not develop the coping and adaptation skills necessary for young adult functioning,” says John T. Walkup, MD, Director of Child and Adolescent Psychiatry at NewYork-Presbyterian/Weill Cornell Medical Center and Program Co-Director of the Center for Youth Mental Health.
 “So young people who were 6, 7, and 8 and never had their anxiety treated are now 18 and 19 and have been anxious for a decade or more.
 They’ve accumulated a fair amount of impairment related to feeling uncomfortable with anxiety, but they’re also coping by avoiding those triggering experiences, which are usually developmentally appropriate and normal activities.
 The more they avoid, the less distressed they are.
 The problem is that the more they avoid, the more they struggle with developing important competencies.”

 Parental overprotection also plays a role in a child’s transition to young adulthood.
 “Parents get drawn into the cycle of anxiety from the time the child is 3 or 5 years of age, the typical age of onset,” continues Dr. Albano.
 “They’re comforting and reassuring and then they start running interference and over-controlling circumstances to minimize their child’s upset or anxiety.
 By elementary school the parents are arranging play dates for the child who doesn’t have friends; they’re negotiating with the teacher for the child who needs to have things explained to them differently.
 The more the parent overprotects and deals for them — and it doesn’t matter if the child is 5, 10, 15, or 25 — the parent is doing the work that the child should be doing.”